kazuhiro4949/EditDistance/README.md

 - from 10000 items to 12000 items (only addition), avg: 0.105 ms
 - from 10000 items to 12000 items (addition and deletion), avg: 0.194 ms

 Test Cases are [here](https://github.com/kazuhiro4949/EditDistance/blob/master/EditDistanceTests/WuTests.swift).
-You can take reexamintion with them.
+You can take reexamination with them.

 # Class Design